sanjay-kv/Semi-supervised-sequence-learning-Project/amazon_scrapping/README.md

 <h1 align="center">Amazon Scrapping</h1>
-<blockquote align="center">Scrapping the movie review ✏️ using python programming language💻.  </blockquote>
+<blockquote align="center">Scrapping the product lisitng✏️ using python programming language💻.  </blockquote>
 <p align="center">For new data generation <b>Classification part</b> we have writtern a python script to fetch📊, data from the 💻, Amazon website 🌐 and converted into csv files. </p>